steodose/steodose/README.md

 Hello!
 My name is Stephan Teodosescu.
 I primarily work in R and regularly post the code for my projects here on Github.
-I'm a sports analytics hobbyist, and mainly like to work with hockey and soccer data, but occasionally dabble in other sports as well as non-sports topics.
+I'm a sports analytics hobbyist, and like to work with hockey and soccer data, but occasionally dabble in other sports as well as non-sports topics.

 🏒  I recently built a [Shiny web app](https://steodosescu.shinyapps.io/nhl-odds/) visualizing up-to-date power rankings and playoff odds for the 2020-21 NHL season.